encode/django-rest-framework/docs/tutorial/2-requests-and-responses.md

     urlpatterns = format_suffix_patterns(urlpatterns)

-We don't necessarily need to add these extra url patterns in, but it gives us a simple, clean way of refering to a specific format.
+We don't necessarily need to add these extra url patterns in, but it gives us a simple, clean way of referring to a specific format.

 ## How's it looking?